MicrosoftDocs/Advertising-docs/BingAds/campaign-management-service/sharedentity.md

 ---
-title: SharedEntity Data Object ms.service: bing-ads-campaign-management-service ms.topic: article
+title: SharedEntity Data Object - Campaign Management ms.service: bing-ads-campaign-management-service ms.topic: article
 author: eric-urban
 ms.author: eur
 description: Defines the base class of a shared entity.
 ---
-# SharedEntity Data Object
+# SharedEntity Data Object - Campaign Management
 Defines the base class of a shared entity.

 Do not try to instantiate a *SharedEntity*.
 You can create the following object that derives from it.